kawamataryo/sky-follower-bridge/docs/troubleshooting.md

 **Solution:**
 1. Make sure you're logged in correctly
 2. Try scanning again - some users may not be detected on first pass
-3. Check if the X users have linked their Bluesky accounts in their profiles
+3. Check if the 𝕏 users have linked their Bluesky accounts in their profiles

 ## Other Issues